andyleap/noaa_tides/README.md

 ## Features

 - **Current Tide Height**: Real-time water level measurements in meters
-- **Tide Trend**: Shows whether the tide is rising, falling, or steady
+- **Tide Trend**: Shows whether the tide is rising, falling, or steady with rate in ft/hr
 - **Next High Tide**: Time and height of the next high tide
 - **Next Low Tide**: Time and height of the next low tide
+- **Beautiful Tide Chart**: SVG chart showing tide predictions with configurable time ranges (6-168 hours)
+- **Custom Prediction Sensors**: Create sensors for any time offset (e.g., "15min", "1h", "-30min" for historical)
+- **Automatic Station Discovery**: Find nearby stations by ZIP code
 - **Device Integration**: Each tide station appears as a device with multiple sensors
 - **HACS Compatible**: Easy installation and updates through HACS